H-96

 Plain Language

-Covered entities are categorically prohibited from using biometric data to make or assist in making decisions that produce legal effects or similarly significant effects on end users.
-This is a blanket ban — not a requirement for human oversight or impact assessment — covering a broad range of consequential decisions including financial services, housing, insurance, education, criminal justice, employment, healthcare, and access to basic necessities.
-Unlike most automated decision-making statutes that require safeguards, this provision prohibits the use of biometric data in such decisions entirely.
+Covered entities are categorically prohibited from using biometric data as an input to any decision that produces legal or similarly significant effects on end users.
+This is not a 'disclose and proceed' or 'human-in-the-loop' requirement — it is an absolute ban.
+The scope of covered decisions is broad and includes denial or degradation of financial services, housing, insurance, education, criminal justice, employment, healthcare, and access to basic necessities.
+This is stricter than most automated decision statutes, which typically require bias testing or human review rather than an outright prohibition on the use of a data type.

 Statutory Text